BhavarthPathare/Project/README.md

 # Online Medical Shop Managment System

-# 📒 Address Book Organizer
+## 📒 Address Book Organizer

 **Address Book Organizer** is a simple Java-based console application designed to help users manage and organize their contact information efficiently.
-It offers a user-friendly, menu-driven interface to add, view, and remove contacts.
+It provides a menu-driven interface to add, view, and remove contacts with in-memory storage and input validation.

-## 🚀 Features
+### 🔑 Features

 - ✅ Add, edit, and delete contact entries
 - 📜 Display all stored contacts with name, phone number, and email